fchris82/WfDockerWorkflow/docs/wf-included-recipes.md

 ## `gitlab_ci` and `gitlab_ci_webtown_workflow`

-The Gitlab CI needs some spetial configuration:
+The Gitlab CI needs some special configuration:

 - disable **sudo**
 - enable **pseudo tty** in docker commands with `-T`